phpmyadmin/website/README.rst

     ./manage.py runserver

-It will listen on port 8000 by default (you can change this by parameters).
+It will listen on port 8000 by default (or use: `./manage.py runserver 127.0.0.1:8080` for a different port).

 To run the test-suite execute: